dtcristo/virtucane/README.md

 	read_text image.jpg -f -s

 To batch process a folder of images, use the Python script.
-The script uses the `-v -f` options.
+The script uses the `-f` option.

-	python read_text_batch /directory/with/images/
+	python /usr/local/bin/read_text_batch.py /directory/with/images/

 Help
 ----